mitchcr/foundations/OS_Fundamentals_I/OS Fundamentals I.md

 ### Scenario 1: WSL and Windows Terminal

+This lab guides you through the steps to install WSL.
+If you’re unable to install the software on your work computer, we provide an alternative solution.
+However, due to our current subscription management, you will need to use Cloud Shell after installing WSL in this setup.
+This won’t be a problem if you can install WSL on your work laptop.

 #### Deployment Lab 1 Scenario 1

 Step 1: Deploy a Windows 11

-- You can use your PC to complete this lab which it's the most recommended, however you could use a new Azure Windows 11 VM, if you are not allowed to install WSL in your PC.
-If you need to create the Azure Windows 11 VM please do it using the link below:
+- You can complete this lab using your work computer, which is the recommended option.
+However, we understand that some of you may not be able to install WSL or other software on your work laptop.
+If that’s the case, please use a new Azure Windows 11 VM by following the link below:

   [![Click to deploy](https://aka.ms/deploytoazurebutton)](https://labboxprod.azurewebsites.net/api/LabBox?url=https://dev.azure.com/LinuxNinjas/Azure%20Linux%20Academy%20-%20CSS/_git/AzureLinuxAcademy?path=/Azure%20Linux%20Academy/Azure_Linux_Foundation/Module%201%20-%20OS%20Fundamentals%20I/Labs/Lab01windows11.json)

+ > If  you're having size issues while deploying the VM it could be due to limitations in the Region, try changing it.

 #### Instructions Lab 1 Scenario 1